Joshuabarradas234/xpx-score-explain-act/README.md

 > **One-liner:** Submit an application → receive a **risk score** → see **why** it happened → get a **recommended action**.

+## Demo

+- Run locally (Swagger + UI) — instructions below.
+- Screenshot walkthrough included at the bottom of this README.

 ---

 ## Executive Summary